-A group of Chevak students four girls and four boys-gave two unusual Eskimo dances with old favorites Jimmie Paukan and Billy Beans of St. Mary's city on the drums.
+A group of Chevak studentsfour girls and four boys-gave two unusual Eskimo dances with old favorites Jimmie Paukan and Billy Beans of on the drums.
+Beans of St. Mary's city

-The Senior High Choir, well balanced between male and fe-male voices, sang selections from a play "It's the Lord's Thing" including "Doin' the Christmas Thing" and "There is No Peace."
-But it was the rhythm band music stand, baton and musical
+The Senior High Choir, well balanced between male and female voices, sang selections from a play "It's the Lord's Thing" including "Doin' the Christmas Thing" and "There is No Peace."
+But it was the rhythm band